 SAN ANDREAS FAULT, CALIFORNIA

-Partial Boundary Between the Pacific and North America Plates
+Part of the Boundary Between the Pacific and North America Plates

 The low cliff at the mission at San Bautista, California, was formed by movement of the San Andreas Fault.
 This was the southern limit of ground breakage during the 1906 earthquake.